 In the ensuing months, I distributed hundreds of these leaflets – at exhibitions, networking events, in local magazines.
 I was delighted with the impact.
 People loved it.

-Then, just a few weeks ago, at a networking meeting, a young man approached me most politely, “I like your leaflet.
+Then, at a networking meeting, a young man approached me most politely, “I like your leaflet.
 It looks great.
 But you do know there’s a full-stop missing?”

 Unbelievable.